EMDK/xamarin-docs/edge/source/guide/sample/profile-wifi.md

-#ProfileWifiSample1
+#Wi-Fi Profile Sample

 ##Overview
-The Wifi Profile allows you to configure Wi-Fi of a Symbol device.
+The Wifi Profile allows you to configure Wi-Fi settings for the device.

 The available actions are: